twolodzko/sgdmf/README.rst

 Since MatrixFactorizer is fitted using stochastic gradient descent, it is possible to train model using online learning in batches (or case by case), using the partial_fit() function.
-MatrixFactorizer is able to adapt to changes in the data (new indexes) using the OnlineFactorizer class methods.
+MatrixFactorizer is able to adapt to changes in the data (new indexes) by initializing the parameters for yet unseen indexes on-the-fly (when using dynamic_indexes=True).

 References
 ----------